Phoenix Juvenile Crime Lawyer

 - Any other violent offense

 Even if they did not commit such a crime, a child could still be tried as an adult if the prosecution motions for transfer due to probable cause and the protection of the community based on the circumstances of the offense.
-An adolescent may also be tried if they have two previous trials in the Juvenile Court for felony and are arrested for another felony.
-The County Attorney decides if the youth should be tried as an adult.
+An adolescent may also be tried as an adult if they have had two previous trials in the Juvenile Court for felonies and are arrested for another felony.
+The County Attorney ultimately makes this decision.

-As a parent, you want to protect your child, so call MayesTelles PLLC if your son or daughter is facing charges.
+As a parent, you want to protect your child, so call MayesTelles if your son or daughter is facing charges.

-If your child has been arrested for any crime, a Phoenix juvenile crime defense attorney could support them through this difficult experience and relentlessly fight against their false charges.
-With the defense of a lawyer from our firm, your child could avoid being tried as an adult and have their charges reduced or dismissed.
-Fill out our free online case evaluation today, or call our offices.
+If your child has been arrested for any crime, a Phoenix juvenile crime defense attorney could support them through this difficult experience and relentlessly fight against their charges.
+With a proper defense, your child could avoid being tried as an adult and have their charges reduced or dismissed.
+Fill out our free online case evaluation today or call our offices.
 We may be able to provide the defense your child needs.

 Contact MayesTelles PLLC today at (602) 428-7104.